Cremona groups over finite fields, Neretin groups, and non-positively curved cube complexes: Cubulation of Neretin groups

 \begin{proof}[Proof of Theorem \ref{thm:PurelyEll}.]
 As a consequence of Lemma \ref{lem:ConvexHullOrbit}, we can assume without loss of generality that $X$ coincides with the convex hull of the orbit $G \cdot x_0$ for some $x_0 \in X$.
 We distinguish two cases, depending on whether $X$ is bounded or unbounded with respect to $d_\infty$.

 \textbf{Case 1:} $X$ is unbounded with respect to $d_\infty$.

-As a consequence, there exist two vertices $x,y \in X$ that are separated by $N$ pairwise non-transverse hyperplanes for some $N$ large compared to the number of $G$-orbits of hyperplanes.
+Let $M$ denote the number of $G$-orbits of hyperplanes.
+We know that there exist two vertices $x,y \in X$ that are separated by more than $3M$ pairwise non-transverse hyperplanes.
 In this collection, we can find three hyperplanes that belong to the same $G$-orbit.
 In other words, there exist two elements $g,h \in G$ and one hyperplane $J$ such that $gJ$ separates $J$ and $hJ$.
 Let $J^+$ denote the halfspace delimited by $J$ that contains $hJ$.
 If $gJ^+ \subset J^+$, then $\{g^nJ^+ \mid n \geq 0\}$ defines a decreasing sequence of halfspaces, implying that $g$ has unbounded orbits.
 Similarly, if $hJ^+ \subset J^+$ then $h$ has unbounded orbits.
 Otherwise, if the inclusions $gJ^+ \subset J^+$ and $hJ^+ \subset J^+$ do not hold, then we must have $gh^{-1} \cdot hJ^+ \subset hJ^+$, proving that $gh^{-1}$ has unbounded orbits.
 Because $G$ only contains elements with bounded orbits, we conclude that this first case cannot happen.

 \textbf{Case 2:} $X$ is bounded with respect to $d_\infty$.

 As a consequence, given a halfspace $D$ delimited by a hyperplane $J$, we can define the \emph{depth} of $D$ by